ReactiveX/reactivex.github.io/documentation/contract.markdown

  may release its resources and terminate, and its observers should not attempt to communicate with it any further.
 </p><p>
+ An OnError notification must contain the cause of the error (that is to say, it is invalid to call OnError with a <code>null</code> value).
+</p><p>
- Before an Observable releases its resources and terminates it must first issue either an OnCompleted or OnError notification to all of the observers that are subscribed to it.
+ Before an Observable terminates it must first issue either an OnCompleted or OnError notification to all of the observers that are subscribed to it.
 </p>
 <h2>Subscribing and Unsubscribing</h2>
 <p>